+In 1949, Tom and Anna Torch decided to open a confectionery in their Woodburn neighborhood.
 They initially rented a small retail store just up the street from the current location.
 After a successful first year, Tom and Anna purchased a small piece of property, and he and his two brothers built the block building that stands today.

-The Spina’s discovered that the large goblet was a really fascinating glass.
-They decided to call it a “fishbowl” because of it’s large size.
+In 1963, due to Tom’s passing, Anna sold the store to Rose and Mario Spina.
+The Spina’s discovered that the large goblet was a really fascinating centerpiece for their business.
+They decided to call it a “fishbowl” because of its large size.
 Customers really went for it because at the time, a large fishbowl of beer was only 35 cents which made it the biggest and coldest beer in town... and it still is today.

 Many of the customers were and still are WVU students.
 Back then, the students would typically challenge their friends to fun contests.
 They’d see how fast they could drink a big beer, or how many hot dogs, pickles, or burgers they could eat at one time.
 Today, the walls at the Fishbowl are covered with over five decades of signs proclaiming eating and drinking records.